Strong nonlocal tuning of the current-phase relation of a quantum dot based Andreev molecule: Abstract

 \section{Abstract}

-Multiple systems hosting Andreev molecular states have been proposed and studied, consisting of closely spaced Josephson junctions modeled as ballistic channels.
-We show that replacing the ballistic channels in the weak link of the Josephson junctions with quantum dots (QD), leads to a very exciting, rich phase diagram.
-It shows a strong nonlocal Josephson effect: as one junction is tuned the current-phase relation of the other junction is modified.
-This architecture hosts $0-\pi$ transitions and shows a tunable anomalous phase-shift $\varphi_0$, nonlocally controlled in both cases, without relying on spin-orbit interaction or Zeeman fields.
-In addition significant superconducting diode effect can also be observed.
-The presented non-local current-phase relation can be used as a signature of the formation of an Andreev molecular state, as well as to introduce new ways to tune quantum architectures.
+Recent realization of minimal Kitaev chains brought a breakthrough in Majorana research, which made arrays of quantum dots coupled by superconductor spacers the most promising synthetic quantum material for topological quantum architectures.
+In this work we investigate the basic building block of this platform -- two dots coupled via a superconductor (referred to as an Andreev molecule) -- in a new configuration, where two superconducting loops are created to tune the superconducting phase difference across the dots.
+This enables us to take into consideration Coulomb interactions which was not possible in previously studied systems.
+We demonstrate, that the Andreev molecule shows a strong nonlocal Josephson effect: as the dot in one junction is tuned the current-phase relation of the other dot is modified.
+This architecture hosts $0-\pi$ transitions, and shows a tunable anomalous $\varphi_0$ phase-shift, nonlocally controlled in both cases, without relying on spin-orbit interaction or Zeeman fields used in previous studies.
+In addition significant superconducting diode effect, and $\pi$-periodic current-phase relations can also be observed.
+The presented nonlocal current-phase relation can be used as a signature of the formation of an Andreev molecular state, and in general to introduce new ways to tune quantum architectures.